Study Ties TBI With Increased Risk Of Criminal Activity

 The study, involving researchers from the University of Western Australia and interstate universities, used records collected from approximately 30,000 Wester Australians born between 1980 and 1985, including approximately 8,000 with hospital records indicating a past brain injury.

 To properly assess the impact of brain injury on criminal behavior, Dr. Peter Schofield, clinical director of Neuropsychiatry Service at Hunter New England Local Health District, said it was important the team gather evidence about other ‘confounding’ factors.
+The Toland Law practicing Criminal Defense & Immigration Law can help with the legalities of crime cases as well.

 “Substance misuse, some psychiatric conditions, and social disadvantage increase the risk both of having a TBI and of committing offences,” he says.